 Yes, you will want to work out and do exercises after limb lengthening surgery, but make sure you are doing the exercises your physical therapist directs you to do.
 Long-term, after you are all healed, you will be able to resume work outs and can even get back to playing competitive sports if you desire.

 Can You Run After Limb Lengthening Surgery?

 You will be able to resume running about 6-8 months after surgery, and you can participate in competitive sports about a year after surgery.
 It takes a while to be able to run because running is fairly high impact on your legs.
 You need to really build up the strength in your bones and muscles after surgery before getting back into running.

 If you do start running again, make sure you ease back into it.
 If you were a marathon runner before surgery, that does not mean you can immediately be a marathon runner again.
 Start in small steps.
 Consider this major reconstructive surgery and your body will need to readjust to your new limb length.
 You might find your stride and gait are different too, so work with your physical therapist to ensure you are running in the correct form before you do too much running that could put your joints out of alignment.

 The Best Part of Recovering from Limb Lengthening Surgery

 Our team has all the information you need to consider when planning for your limb lengthening surgery.
-Surgery can be scary, but the more information you have the more comfortable you will feel.
-Reach out and contact us today to ask any questions you have about the surgery including preparation, the actual surgery, and everything you need to know about recovering from limb lengthening surgery.
+Surgery can be scary, but the more information you have the more comfortable you will feel. today to ask any questions you have about the surgery including preparation, the actual surgery, and everything you need to know about recovering from limb lengthening surgery.